Cluster sizes in subcritical soft Boolean models: Setting and main results

 We are interested in the size of the component of a typical vertex in the subcritical regime.
 Let \(x\leftrightarrow y\) denote the event that two vertices are connected in \(\G^\beta\) by a finite path of directly connected vertices.
 Let further \((o,R_o)\) be a vertex placed at the origin, assigned with an independent radius and added to the graph according to the rule~\eqref{eq:defSoftBool}.
 Denote the underlying law after the vertex \(o\) has been added by \(\P_o\).
 According to Palm theory, the vertex \(o\) plays the role of a typical vertex shifted to the origin~\cite{LastPenrose2017} and we study its component in the following.
 Denote by

-the component of the origin.
-When there is no infinite component in the graph, the component of the origin must be finite.
+the component of the origin {and by \(\scN_\beta=\sharp\C_\beta\) its cardinality.} When there is no infinite component in the graph, the component of the origin must be finite.
 Vice versa, if there is an infinite component, the origin is part of it with a positive probability.
 We can therefore write the critical percolation intensity as

 where the notation of \(\beta_c(\gamma,0,\delta)\) is made clear in Section~\ref{sec:Construction} once we introduced the more general framework.
-It was shown in~\cite{GLM2021} that \(\beta_c>0\) if \(\gamma<\delta/(\delta+1)\) but that \(\beta_c=0\) if \(\gamma>\delta/(\delta+1)\).
-Hence, we focus on the first parameter regime in the following.
+It was shown in~\cite{GLM2021} that \(\beta_c>0\) if {\(1/\delta<1/\gamma-1\) but that \(\beta_c=0\) if \(1/\delta>1/\gamma-1\),} so we focus on the first parameter regime in the following.
 We are interested in the Euclidean diameter of the component of the origin in a subcritical regime as it measures how far a typical component still spreads out.
 We define

-and call it the Euclidean diameter of \(\C_\beta\) with a slight abuse of notation.
-(Note that the actual diameter is, up to constants, given by \(\M_\beta^{1/d}\) but we have chosen a parametrisation that allows our results to be independent of the dimension.)
-Let us state our main result about the tail probability of the Euclidean diameter of a typical cluster in the subcritical percolation regime.
+and call it the \emph{Euclidean diameter} of \(\C_\beta\).
+Note that \(\mathscr{D}_\beta\) is actually the radius of the smallest ball around \(o\) that contains the whole component.
+However it is of the same order as \(\sup\{|x-y|\colon x,y\in\C_\beta\}\) and we thus stick to the name Euclidean diameter in agreement with~\cite{Gouere08}.
+Let us state our main result about the tail probability of the Euclidean diameter of a typical cluster in a {low edge-intensity regime.
+Note that the event \(\{\mathscr{D}_\beta>m\}\) says that the origin is connected to distance at least \(m\), which is also referred to as the \emph{one-arm event}.}